Proposals

 Wednesday, January 22, 2025 - 17:31 by John Ellis

-The Eclipse Trustable Software project's focus is practical approaches to understanding risks in software engineering.
+The Eclipse Trustable Software Framework project's focus is practical approaches to understanding risks in software engineering.

 Describing and quantifying these risks requires a scalable framework that can be applicable for systems of varying degrees of complexity.
 Complex systems involving software, hardware, safety, and security properties can greatly benefit from continuous quantitative analysis to inform decision-making.